 Kitchen-Cleaning ~ Kitchen Tricks

-Most of us would rather be doing other, more interesting things we'd rather be doing.
+Most of us would rather be doing virtually anything else.

 We have a friend that's a professional home cleaner and we've discussed this issue with her on numerous occasions.